 “Enlist your husband (or a key support person) to be available in case of morning setbacks, last minute daycare pickups, etc.,” Witt advises.
 “They can get away with a little tardiness or absence from work much more than you can right now.”

 The NEBR’s findings support this claim; while it uncovered ”some evidence of negative consequences of parenthood for men … in nearly all cases the effects are not statistically significant.”

-Not every mother is interested in pursuing a career in corporate America.
-According to statistics from the Bureau of Labor Statistics, 66 percent mothers with children under 18 work, and the other 34 percent do not, while 90 percent of fathers work.
+Not every mother is interested in pursuing a corporate career.
+According to the Bureau of Labor Statistics, 66 percent of mothers with children under 18 work, while the other 34 percent do not.
+In comparison, 90 percent of fathers work.